 Before taking this medicine

-tendon problems, arthritis or other joint problems (especially in children);
+arthritis or problems with your tendons, bones or joints (especially in children);

 trouble swallowing pills;

-low levels of potassium in your blood (hypokalemia); or
+low levels of potassium in your blood (hypokalemia).

 It is not known whether this medicine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant.

 How should I take Proquin XR?

 Store at room temperature away from moisture and heat.
-Do not allow the liquid medicine to freeze.
-Throw away any unused liquid after 14 days.

 What happens if I miss a dose?